matt793/SF-PowerPlatform-Accomplishments/README.md

 # Power Platform Projects Portfolio

 ## Introduction
-A brief overview highlighting my role as a Power Platform developer at a law firm, focusing on digital transformation and process automation.
+A brief overview highlighting my role as a Power Platform developer at Spencer Fane law firm, focusing on digital transformation and process automation.

 ## Projects Overview